It’s time for that monthly drama that you both dread. Trimming your dog's nails!

 CBD oil has been scientifically demonstrated to reduce anxiety in two key ways.
 First, it works directly on brain function through neurotransmitters that positively affect mood.
 Second, it may actually be particularly useful with trauma because it seems to help us forget the tight association between triggers and past trauma.

-While it won’t solve your dog’s fear of having her nails clipped overnight, CBD oil combined with a training program such as that outlined in this article, can transform this necessary routine to one that you and your dog actually look forward to rather than dread.
+While it won’t solve your dog’s fear of having her nails clipped overnight, CBD oil combined with a nails training program such as that outlined in this article, can transform trimming your dog's nails into a ritual that you and your dog actually look forward to rather than dread.